-A comprehensive review mechanism to track progress, demonstrate success, predict bottlenecks and identify their respective solutions, need to be institutionalized to ensure that the CoE can continue to be impactful.
+A comprehensive review mechanism to track progress, demonstrate success, predict bottlenecks, and identify the best-fit solutions is critical to ensure that the COE can continue to be impactful.

-All the above components are critical elements to establish an effective CoE.
-A CoE which has a strong technical team but not the right customer connect will be heavily dependent on the product management team as well as the sales organization for insights.
-Another CoE which has access to customers and use cases, but not the topmost technical architects, may depend upon business units or external experts to conceptualize and create the PoC for use cases.
+All the above components are critical elements to establishing an effective COE.
+A COE that has a strong technical team but lacks the right customer connect will heavily depend on the product management team as well as the sales organization for insights.
+On the other hand, a COE that has access to customers and use cases, but does not have the top technical architects, may depend on business units or external experts to conceptualize and create the POC (proof of concept) for use cases.
 Their USP will be to bring market use cases and create impact in emerging markets where there may not be a significant sales presence.

 A company can choose to de-focus on some of the levers based on the overall strategy for the center as well as the feasibility of implementation.
-It is, however, when all the building blocks or elements described above fit together like pieces of a puzzle that an organization can create a fully independent CoE that delivers value and drives cutting-edge innovation.
-CoEs thus built with all the components put together can and will create new and innovative business propositions, opening new horizons for the organization, both in terms of next-gen technology as well as newer markets.
+It is, however, when all the building blocks or elements described above fit together like pieces of a puzzle that an organization can create a fully independent COE that delivers value and drives cutting-edge innovation.
+COEs that are built with all the components put together can and will create new and innovative business propositions, opening new horizons for the organization in terms of both next-gen technology as well as newer markets.

-There is not a speck of doubt about how effective a CoE can be for an organization.
+It is indisputable, how effective a COE can be for an organization.
 The onus is on the organization to build it right and for the relevant area of focus.
 It is imperative that the right focus is created, the right investments are made (in terms of leadership and experts as well as financial), and the right governance process is set up.
 Only when organizations implement these imperatives, can a COE help companies solve some of their key challenges around talent and innovation in the long run.